Nexenta/nexentastor-docker-volume-plugin/README.md

 ## Description
-This plugin provides the ability to use Nexenta Storage Clusters as backend devices in a Docker environment.
+This plugin provides the ability to use NexentaStor as a backend devices in a Docker environment over NFS protocol.

 ## Prerequisites
 ### Golang